cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

                  / bytes
 ~~~~~~~~~~~

 * authorityInfoAccess.
-If authorityInfoAccess consist of only uniformResourceIdentifiers it is encoded as an array of uris.
+If all the GeneralNames in authorityInfoAccess are of type uniformResourceIdentifier, the extension value can be CBOR encoded.
+The accessMethod is encoded as an CBOR int (1 for ocsp and 2 for caIssuers).
+The uniformResourceIdentifiers are encoded as CBOR text strings.

 ~~~~~~~~~~~
-   ExtValueAIA = [ + ( ocsp : 1 // caIssuers : 2 , uri : text ) ]
+   ExtValueAIA = [ + ( accessMethod : 1 / 2 , uri : text ) ]
 ~~~~~~~~~~~

 * signedCertificateTimestamp.
 TODO